YuSugihara/AF-ChimeraX_Workshop_UAEU_2025/README.md

 ## Workshop Materials

-- Slides and additional resources will be uploaded here approximately two weeks before the workshop.
+We will upload the full set of slides and additional resources within two weeks after the workshop.

-- Stay tuned for updates!
+Please check back later for updates!

 ## Contact

-If you have any questions, feel free to contact us at:
+If you have any questions, feel free to contact us:
 📧 yu.sugihara@tsl.ac.uk